DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 living costs, to train (depending on your immigration status and the subject you train to teach, you may get some financial support)
 - training lasts one academic year full-time, or longer part-time
 - you can apply for paid teaching jobs as soon as you successfully complete your training
-- you'll earn at least £30,000 a year (or more in London) when you qualify as a teacher
+- you'll earn at least £30,000 a year (or more in London) when you qualify as a teacher and gain English qualified teacher status (QTS)
 - you can update, extend or switch your visa to live and work in the UK long-term

 ## Already a qualified teacher?